schubertmc/ColorCoding/README.md

 Preset words will automatically be colored while typing within the Add window.

+# Contributions

 # Help and Support
 Please report any bug reports or feature requests.

+# IMPORTANT
+Please note that this add-on is still under development.